moorepants/learn-multibody-dynamics/mass.rst

 Inertia Matrix
 ==============

-For mutually perpendicular unit vectors fixed in reference frame :math:`A` the moments of inertia with repsect to :math:`O` for each unit vector can be computed and the products of inertia among the pairs of perpendiculr unit vectors can also be computed.
-This, in general, generates nine unique inertia scalars.
-These scalars are typically presented as a symmetric inertia matrix (or inertia tensor):
+For mutually perpendicular unit vectors fixed in reference frame :math:`A`, the moments of inertia with respect to :math:`O` about each unit vector and the products of inertia among the pairs of perpendicular unit vectors can also be computed.
+This, in general, results in nine inertia scalars that describe the mass distribution of a set of particles or a solid body in 3D space.
+These scalars are typically presented as a symmetric *inertia matrix* (also called an *inertia tensor*) that takes this form:

 .. math::
+   :label: eq-inertia-matrix

    \begin{bmatrix}
     I_{xx} & I_{xy} & I_{xz} \\